 North American Racing Academy Reaches 2,000 Win Milestone

 LEXINGTON, Ky.
-(June 29, 2013) – Jockeys who have attended the North American Racing Academy at Bluegrass Community and Technical College (BCTC) were on fire Friday, June 28th winning a total of eight races at three different race tracks, capped by a five win night for apprentice jockey Dylan Davis at Indiana Downs.
-Davis’ second win on the card was the 2,000th winner ridden by a NARA jockey since the academy was launched in 2006.
-The 2,000 win milestone was reached when Davis, who began his riding career in 2012, booted home Luzianna Man for trainer Charlie LoPresti in the sixth race, a one mile & 70 yard turf event for allowance level horses.
+(June 29, 2013) Jockeys who have attended the North American Racing Academy at Bluegrass Community and Technical College (BCTC) were on fire Friday, June 28th winning a total of eight races at three different race tracks, capped by a five win night for apprentice jockey Dylan Davis at Indiana Downs.
+Davis second win on the card was the 2,000th winner ridden by a NARA-trained jockey since the academy was launched in 2006.
+The 2,000 win milestone was reached when Davis, who began his riding career in 2012, booted home Luzianna Man for trainer Charlie LoPresti in the sixth race, a one mile amp; 70 yard turf event for allowance level horses.

-Davis’ father Robbie Davis was a top jockey during the 1980’s in both New York and California winning over 3,400 races.
-His sister Jacqueline – a NARA graduate herself – is currently fourth in the jockey standings at Suffolk Downs Racetrack in East Boston, MA where she has been the second-leading rider the past three years.
+Winning runs in the Davis family.
+Davis father Robbie Davis was a top jockey during the 1980s in both New York and California winning over 3,400 races.
+His sister Jacqueline a NARA graduate herself is currently fourth in the jockey standings at Suffolk Downs Racetrack in East Boston, MA where she has been the second-leading rider the past three years.

-Since its launch in 2006 BCTC-NARA has seen 51 out of 82 enrolled students join the equine industry workforce after preparing them for careers tailored to the care, training and riding of racehorses with 20 going on to careers as professional jockeys at tracks across North America.
+Since its launch in 2006 NARA has seen 51 out of 82 students receive their licenses and join the equine industry workforce after preparing for careers tailored to the care, training and riding of racehorses.
+Twenty are currently active as professional jockeys competing at tracks across North America.

-Originally launched by the Kentucky Community and Technical College System NARA is now housed at BCTC and remains the most successful accredited career and training program offering one certificate and two year associates degrees in support of the horse racing and breeding industries.
+Originally launched by the Kentucky Community and Technical College System NARA is now housed at BCTC and remains the most successful accredited career and training program offering one year certificates and two year associates degrees in support of the horse racing and breeding industries.